farishaddad/AI-Builder/labs/lab-form-processing.md

 ![alt text](../images/img-lab-fp-04.png "Alt")

 ## Step 2 - Select an Environment
-Once signed in, the default environment will likely be selected.
+Once signed in, the default environment will be selected.
 Switch to an environment that has AI Builder enabled by opening the Environment drop-down menu at the top of the page.
 In this example, we would like to switch to the **Lab** environment.

 Note: A prerequisite to this lab is that an environment is created in one of the supported AI Builder regions (United States or Europe).
 ![alt text](../images/img-lab-fp-05.png "Alt")